teclius/Healthcare_Data_Manipulation/README.md

 In this project i explores various functionalities for managing and manipulating data in a healthcare database.
 I demonstrated techniques for data analysis, transformation, automation, and security.
 And there're specific functionalities that are not tied to a single purpose, I used them to provide a foundation for building a robust and secure healthcare database system.

 Note: In This Project i did'nt consider ethical and regulatory aspects (like HIPAA), but it serves as a starting point for building a comprehensive healthcare database management system.
-Data Source: This is a Simulated Healthcare Data: This project utilizes a Python-generated dataset mimicking real-world healthcare data.
+**Data Source:** This project utilizes a healthcare dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/prasad22/healthcare-dataset).